duxthefux/stiebel-eltron-http/README.md

 - The integration exposes a runtime option `fetch_energy` (available in the integration Options) which controls whether the optional Energy page (`/?s=1,8`) is fetched.
 This option is stored in the integration Options (not in setup data).
 Existing installations will be migrated automatically.

+- The integration also exposes an `update_interval_minutes` option (available in the integration Options) that controls how often the integration scrapes the ISG pages.
+The value is an integer number of minutes (default: 1).
+Valid range is 1–1440 minutes.

+	- Change it from the integration Options in Home Assistant to increase or decrease scrape frequency.
+The coordinator will use this value to set the DataUpdateCoordinator `update_interval`.

 ## Screenshots
 ![Sensors](./screenshots/device.png)